-Eastern Churches in Communion with Rome continued
+Eastern Churches in Communion with Rome continued...

 - Children who have celebrated the full initiation rite in the Eastern Church are to be further catechized concerning the sacrament of the Eucharist.
 The families should be encouraged to enroll them in the parish religious education program and to continue to bring their child to the Holy Sacrifice of the Mass. - If a person of any of the above rites wishes to join the Latin rite (Roman Catholic) they will need to obtain permission of the Holy See.
 This is to be done outside the RCIA.
-Please contact the Chancery for assistance in this matter. - When a husband or wife is of a different rite, one may change to the rite of the other.
-If the marriage ends, the person who changed rites may return to their original rite.
+Please contact the Chancery for assistance in this matter.